scopelan/cybersource-android-sdk-1/README.md

 2. PRODUCTION ENVIRONMENT: Download the `.cer` file from https://mobile.ic3.com/mpos/transactionProcessor/

 ## SDK Usage
-After the installation is succesfully complete, perform the following steps to program an Android app with this SDK.
+After the installation is complete, follow these steps to program an Android app with this SDK.

 1. To initiate requests with the SDK, create an API client that will make API requests on your behalf.
 The In-App SDK API client can be built as follows: